nanako889/ExpandableAdapter/README.md

 Gradle:

-compile 'com.qbw.recyclerview:expandableadapter:3.6.2'
+compile 'com.qbw.recyclerview:expandableadapter:4.0.1'

+# V4.0.1

+1.Fix some bug

-# V4.0(testing)
+# V4.0

-1.重写分组逻辑，删除了里面的headerList,childList,groupList,footerList
+1.Rewrite some logic to make it faster

 # V3.6.2